JamesWoolfenden/terraform-by-example/docs/lesson2.md

 }
 ```

-You don't need to run Terraform init as there's been no change to providers or modules, so its straight to using apply.
+You don't need to run Terraform init as there's been no change to providers or modules, so it's straight to using apply.

 ```bash
 $terraform apply